amah/async/documentation.md

 It is not advisable to catch `Throwable` but here the asynchronous call contract do not allow exception to be thrown the the calling thread.

+As you may mention in previous examples, the same name 'k' is used for all callback parameters to take advantage of variable shadowing effect to avoid to have more than one callback object visible from asynchronous functions scope.
+Most of time, the asynchronous function completion have to be notified to the closest callback object visible from the execution context.

+{% highlight java %}
+// sample here
+{% endhighlight %}

-#### Synchronous vs Asynchronous call
+#### Asynchronous control of flow
-Most of asynchronous controls provided by async4j actually make use of callback stack in the same way synchronous function call semantics is based on call frame stacks that are transparently managed in the assembly or bytecode generated by the compiler.
-The callback object passed to the asynchronous function can be seen as the continuation object the same way the call frame has a return address.
-When the method `k.completed(R r)` is called at the tail position (what should be the case generally) it play the same role as `return` instruction.
+Asynchronous control of flow refers to combination patterns of asynchronous functions which are building blocs for asynchronous programming model.
+They are implemented through callback objects where execution path decision is made when `completed()` or `error()` methods are invoked. async4j provides implementation of basics controls that are asynchronous equivalent of synchronous controls such as pipe, if-then-else, try-catch-finally, loops.
+These built-in controls are generally sufficient to build complex asynchronous programs, but it is still possible to implement specific controls that match your requirement if needed.

+#### Callback hierarchy
+Callbacks structure implementing an asynchronous control are constructed with a reference to a parent callback which is called at the end of the control execution.
+That is, the asynchronous program runs with a hierarchy of callback object each node implementing specific control logic.
+That hierarchy is very similar to execution stack used behind the scene for synchronous function call which is transparently managed by the code generated by the compiler.
+The callback object passed to the asynchronous function is the equivalent of the return address of stack frame and which point to the instruction to execute when the current function completes.

+Regarding exceptions, they are bubbled up in callback hierarchy until they are handled by a callback implementing a catch logic (see try-catch-finally construct).
+That is analogous to the exception management controls natively found in programming languages.

-Similar to the error handling with synchronous call, any exception reported through a callback is bubbled up to parent callback until it reach a callback that implements specific exception handling handling mechanism like catch or finally callback.
-With these similarities in mind, callback methods `k.completed(R r)` and `k.error(Throwable e)` will be referd as asynchronous return or asynchronous throw.
+Considering all these similarities, callback methods `k.completed(R r)` and `k.error(Throwable e)` will be refered as asynchronous return and asynchronous throw respectively.

+#### Asynchronism and and multi-threading
+Generally asynchronous functions will delegate their body execution to a separate thread to free the calling thread as soon as possible.
+THat said, the use of separate thread is not a requirement, a function executing synchronously its body including invocation of callback using the calling thread can be considered asynchronous as long as it match asynchrony contract.
+For instance, following functions samples are both considered as asynchronous function:

+{% highlight java %}
+// Sample with and without thread
+{% endhighlight %}

+That make application logics and multi-threading almost separate concerns when you adopt asynchronous programming model especially with async4j.
+You can write your program focusing initially on your application logic, and during tests identify CPU intensive operations to assign them appropriate thread pool without changing fundamentally the code structure.
+That said, running synchronously an asynchronous function can in some cases cause stackoverflow error due to the accumulation of call to `completed()` or `error()` the execution stack.
+The tail call optimization would have help on this as callback will be invoked at tail position most of time.
+Unfortunately there is no plan for its support in java.
+In some cases a like `EnumeratorAsync` data generator used in loops, a workaround is possible to avoid stack overflow error but that are not simple to implements.

-### Controls
+### Built-in asynchronous controls
-This section describe core asynchronous flow constructs built in async4j library.
+This section describe core asynchronous flow built in async4j library.

 #### Future callback
 It is the equivalent of the Future based asynchronous call where the